OfficeDev/office-js-docs-pr/docs/publish/publish.md

 The options that are available depend on the Office host that you're targeting and the type of add-in you create.

->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
-For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).
+>**Note:** If you plan to your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
+For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://dev.office.com/officestore/docs/validation-policies#4-apps-and-add-ins-behave-predictably) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 **Deployment options for Word, Excel, and PowerPoint add-ins**